Trading in protected plants

 Protected plant official tags

-An official tag is supplied by the department to attach to a whole restricted plant, to demonstrate lawful take of the plant from the wild.
-An official tag must be attached to whole restricted plants used for trade.
-The official tag includes a reference number that links to the protected plant licence of the person or entity trading the plant.
+An official tag is supplied by the department to attach to a whole restricted plant, to demonstrate the lawful take of the plant from the wild.
+It includes a reference number that links to the protected plant licence of the person or entity trading the plant.

 Official tags may be supplied by the department when a protected plant licence is granted.
 Alternatively, a person with a protected plant harvesting licence may apply to receive official tags, for example when obtaining restricted plants through a salvage activity.